AscendingPassage.com HOME PAGE.

 growing deeper and deeper, seemed planned by some great artist in the

-management of light, and so of shadow effects.
+management of light and of shadow effects.
 The perfection of form

 is in Edfu, impossible to describe, impossible not to feel.
 The